LucasUnizar/GNN-Workshop/README.md

-# 🧠 MPNN-PDE: Solving PDEs with Message Passing Neural Networks and MeshGraphNets
+# 🧠 MPNN-PDE: Optimal reach is all you need!

 This repository integrates **Message Passing Neural Networks (MPNNs)** and **MeshGraphNets** to solve a variety of Partial Differential Equations (PDEs), ranging from toy hyperbolic problems to realistic dynamics like elliptic plate collisions.